captproton/placekey_rails/README.md

 # PlacekeyRails

-A Ruby on Rails engine that provides functionality for working with Placekeys - a universal standard identifier for physical places.
+A Ruby on Rails engine that provides functionality for working with Placekeys - a universal standard identifier for physical places. yup.

 ## Installation